jphill01/HACSim.R/README.md

 * Mean value of N*: NH* / H

-* Mean number of individuals not sampled: N* - N
+* Mean number of specimens not sampled: N* - N

-Generated output also returns the estimate of Nei's haplotype diversity (*h*), as well as the slope estimate (*&beta;*<sub>1</sub>) for the haplotype accumulation curve, calculated using the last 10 points.
+Generated output also returns the estimate of Nei's haplotype diversity (*h*), as well as the slope estimate (*&beta;*<sub>1</sub>) for the haplotype accumulation curve, calculated using the last 10 points occurring on the curve.

 In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.